 What’s the Difference Between Pansexuality and Bisexuality?

-I first assumed that Margaret was bisexual: she dated both men and women and didn’t appear to prefer one over the other.
+I first assumed that Margaret was bisexual: She dated both men and women and didn’t appear to prefer one over the other.
 But when this topic of conversation came up, she explained that she was not bisexual—instead, she identified as pansexual.
-And while there are overlapping qualities between the two orientations, there are key differences between pansexuality and bisexuality:

 5 Celebrities Who Identify as Pansexual

 While I had no issue understanding Margaret’s lifestyle and identity, others have a difficult time making sense of pansexuality.
 This, however, is improving as multiple celebrities from actors to musicians to YouTube personalities have spoken out on the topic and openly discussed their own pansexuality.
 Here are a few of those well-known stars who addressed the topic:

-1. Miley Cyrus: Miley Cyrus is not only known for her unique style and vibrant performances, but her open-mindedness—which is why it should come as no surprise that she identifies as pansexual.
+- Miley Cyrus: Miley Cyrus is not only known for her unique style and vibrant performances but her open-mindedness—which is why it should come as no surprise that she identifies as pansexual.
 “I’m very open about it—I’m pansexual,” she told Elle UK back in 2015.

-2. Angel Haze: Angel Haze is a rapper and singer who also identifies as pansexual.
+- Angel Haze: Angel Haze is a rapper and singer who also identifies as pansexual.
 “To kind of identify as pansexual, to me, means to just want love.
 To have a connection with anyone you can find it with,” she said during an interview with Fusion TV.
-“I care about connecting with people on a deeper level and actually having something to talk about and something to work for.
+“I care about connecting with people on a deeper level and actually having something to talk about and something to work for.”

-3. Jazz Jennings: Jazz Jennings stepped into the spotlight as the star of I Am Jazz, a show on TLC about her journey as a young transgender.
+- Jazz Jennings: Jazz Jennings stepped into the spotlight as the star of I Am Jazz, a show on TLC about her journey as a young transgender.
 Jazz told Cosmo, “being pansexual basically means you are attracted to anyone, no matter their sex, sexual orientation, gender, gender identity, everything.”
-She went on to say, “there’s no limits, I’ll date anyone.
+She went on to say, “there are no limits, I’ll date anyone.
 It’s more that I love someone for their soul.”